 Urban Resource Institute (URI) provides life-saving, empowering social services for New Yorkers who are suffering and recovering from domestic violence.
-For more than 35 years, URI has been innovating and developing new programs to improve the lives of vulnerable New Yorkers, with a particular focus on survivors of domestic violence.
+For 38 years, URI has been innovating and developing new programs to improve the lives of vulnerable New Yorkers, with a particular focus on survivors of domestic violence.
 We help individuals and families escape abuse; safely heal; and gain the resources needed to live healthy, independent lives.
 We also are the only organization in New York City and one of the few nationally that extends these services to pets.

 The Urban Resource Institute (URI) is founded in Brooklyn, NY as an affiliate of the Addiction Research and Treatment Corporation (ARTC)

 URI begins its Domestic Violence Programs with the opening of the Urban Women’s Shelter (UWS), an emergency DV shelter located in Manhattan.